Descriptor-Libraries/descriptor-libraries-framework/README.md

 Images which I have working are marked in <span style="color:green">green</span>, while images which I have not been able to build are marked in <span style="color:red">red.</span> Changes are marked in **bold**.

-1.: red_circle: nginx :red_circle: : This is the front end of the app.
+1. :red_circle: nginx :red_circle: : This is the front end of the app.
 I cannot build this currently because of memory limitations.

-2. <span style="color:green">database</span>: This contains the database connection. **I changed the base image for this image.** It as originally built from a file which was in `backend/database.dockerfile`, with a postgres base image.
+2. :green_circle: database :green_circle: : This contains the database connection. **I changed the base image for this image.** It as originally built from a file which was in `backend/database.dockerfile`, with a postgres base image.
 RDKit was then built and installed.
 I switched to using a postgres-rdkit base image so that rdkit does not have to be built and installed.

-3. <span style="color:green">backend</span>: This is the container which crates the REST API.
+3. :green_circle: backend :green_circle: This is the container which crates the REST API.
 Uses sqlalchemy, pydantic, and fast api. **I switched to a miniconda base image for this (from fastapi base image).** Allows to more easily install and update Python packages.

 4. <span style>cdk-depict</span>: I think something with molecule rendering.
 I think this is working.